|

 public MSBLayout.MutableConstraints currentbox()

-reference through which you can set the
+MutableConstraints reference through which you can set the

-.
+behaviour of the parent box of current().
 If the layout is still empty, the outermost

-container box is returned (i.e. in that case current()
+container box is returned (i.e. in that case current() and currentbox()

 return the same box).
-This method is most useful in combination with autobox(String)
+This method is most useful in combination with autobox(String),

 because it allows you to access the automatically created boxes for which you could otherwise

-not set the Constraints
+not set the Constraints.

 Example:

-and currentbox() are definitely the worst-named methods of the
+Note: current() and currentbox() are definitely the worst-named methods of the

 MSBLayout API, because both names basically mean the same.
 I apologize for the inconvenience